hunter-ai-research/ref_extractor/README.md

 To not drain your AWS credits, you can cut all the pages except References/Bibliography section, so that Textract does not parse them.

 The program will output the extracted references.

+### Customizability
+There is a variety of ways to deal with extracted references.
+You might want to
+- print them
+- save them to a file
+- send them to your backend

+or do anything else.
+The only thing you need to do is to edit the `handle_references` function located in `./src/handler.py` to serve your needs.